mmeiburg/juicy/README.md

 ```
 <img src="https://i.imgur.com/hl4OovH.png" alt="Feedback">

+---

-2. If you press the plus button a new feedback list get created
+If you press the plus button a new feedback list get created

 <img src="https://i.imgur.com/FMjuBxJ.png" alt="Feedback List">

-3. Now you have a total of 24 effects ordered by category at your disposal
+Now you have a total of 24 effects ordered by category at your disposal
 <img src="https://i.imgur.com/YcHwFAO.png" alt="Feedbacks">

+---

-4. For example the "Shader" effect.
+Here for example the "Shader" effect.
 A cool thing about this is that all possible properties of the shader are automatically listed in a dropdown.

 <img src="https://i.imgur.com/OvyVoPJ.png" alt="Feedback Shader">

+---

-5. If you add a bunch of effect like so, you can get for example the following result
+If you add a bunch of effect like so, you get the following result
 <img src="https://i.imgur.com/2AvKJrZ.png" alt="Example">
 <img src="https://i.imgur.com/aKZ9pFP.gif" alt="Example gif">

+---

 Or here an example of an `OnHit` feedback in <a href="https://wildwoods.itch.io/wildwoods">Wild Woods</a>